 All direct iWalk 2.0 purchases come with a five-day trial period that allows you to return it for a full refund.
 Keep in mind, however, that return shipping costs are your responsibility.

 These hands-free crutches also come with a one-year warranty against defects in material and workmanship, both of which you can request by contacting the company via phone at 562-653-4222, or via email at firstname.lastname@example.org.

 What Can We Learn from iWalk 2.0 Customer Reviews?

-Among nearly 300 customer reviews on Amazon, the iWalk 2.0 had an average rating of about 3.9 stars at the time of our research, with compliments commonly citing ease of assembly and use, good functionality, and improved mobility.
+Among 4,240 customer reviews on Amazon, the iWalk 2.0 had an average rating of about 3.9 stars, with compliments commonly citing ease of assembly and use, good functionality, and improved mobility.

 On the other hand, complaints frequently referenced knee and leg discomfort, especially after standing for a while.
 As a potential remedy, more than one customer reported using aftermarket foam (such as from a crafts store) to improve comfort.